 - Reports and Insights—the quality of data available from your product catalog directly impacts generated reports and insights.
 Make sure your product catalog is up-to-date.
 Refer to Integration health for more information.

-- Integration with other Bazaarvoice products—key elements must be defined in your product catalog to support integration with Conversations , Connections, Advertising, and Sampling.
+- Integration with other Bazaarvoice products—key elements must be defined in your product catalog to support integration with Ratings & Reviews , Connections, Advertising, and Sampling.
 For example, suppliers who subscribe to Connections rely on brand names and vendor IDs in product catalogs.

 - Moderation accuracy—keep the product catalog updated to ensure moderators have complete visibility and context so they are able to fully understand if the submitted consumer feedback is relevant and appropriate to the product under review.